Skip to Content

 The moisture level in the dummy ware will be similar to your pottery.
 If your dummy piece is still dark and cold inside, you know your greenware is not bone dry.

-• If you own a kiln, candle the greenware for a while before firing.
+• If you own a kiln, candle the greenware before firing.
 Thinner pieces may only need to be candled for an hour or so.
 Larger, thicker pieces may benefit from being candled overnight to make sure they are bone dry.

 • What if you don’t own a kiln?
 Perhaps you are taking your greenware to a kiln firing service If so, then you can still do a bit of DIY candling in your home oven.

 Place your greenware in the oven if it fits.
-Then set your oven to around 200F (93C) for a while.
+Set your oven to around 200F (93C) for a while.
 This will help evaporate residual moisture.
 Just remember to keep monitoring the situation.

 Final Thoughts

-With time potters get to know their greenware well and can gauge whether it is bone dry clay more easily.
+With time potters get to know their greenware well and can gauge whether it is bone-dry clay more easily.
 Eventually, you will work out how long it takes, and you will be able to adjust your drying schedule.
-For example, you may need to add extra time for drying in the summer months when it is more humid.